From the Winter 2016 issue of Ukulele | BY GREG OLWELL

 Gold Tone ResoUke

-THE LOOK With banjos and resonator guitars being among Gold Tone’s specialties, it’s no wonder that the company has a resonator-ukulele in its lineup.
+With banjos and resonator guitars being among Gold Tone’s specialties, it’s no wonder that the company has a resonator-ukulele in its lineup.
 Simply named ResoUke, the Gold Tone’s brass body has a brushed-chrome finish that looks utilitarian badass, while the ivoroid-bound fingerboard is an elegant touch.

-THE FEEL With a nicely shaped nut and crowned frets, the Gold Tone’s setup shows considerable attention to detail.
+With a nicely shaped nut and crowned frets, the Gold Tone’s setup shows considerable attention to detail.
 The setup and solid construction helps create one of the most responsive ukes in this roundup.
 The medium-thick neck feels good to players who want a neck without too much meat on it.
 The ResoUke is one very playable uke.

-THE SOUND On the scale of bright to warm tones, the Gold Tone falls between the wood-bodied Gretsch and the shiny, polished brass-bodied Luna and National.
+On the scale of bright to warm tones, the Gold Tone falls between the wood-bodied Gretsch and the shiny, polished brass-bodied Luna and National.
 It had the dry and bright sound of a brass body uke, with less sting at the front end of the note and excellent sustaining decay.

 BODY Brass body with brushed chrome finish, 6-inch aluminum cone, and rosewood biscuit with maple saddle